juristr/learning-angular2-directives-course/README.md

   - [Angular 2 Goes Mobile with Ionic 2]()
   - [Going Universal with Angular 2]()

+## Updates

+_There are currently no updates on the course._

+---

 Also, follow me [on Twitter](https://twitter.com/juristr) for news and updates around Angular 2 and this video course!

-Cheers :+1: